budak7273/GameShow/README.md

 # Event Utilities

 Send webhook messages to an external web server by interacting with in-game buildings.
-Full multiplayer support - use it to implement quizzes, parkour courses, race tracks, or more!
+Full multiplayer support - use it to implement quizzes, parkour courses, race tracks, and more!

 ![Button orientation examples](https://raw.githubusercontent.com/budak7273/GameShow/refs/heads/main/Images/Screenshots/ButtonsAndCart.png)